 And while I guess you could technically think of it as “investing”, I hope you’re not looking at your home as the only wealth-building strategy.

 So what do you get?

 I view it as fixing your living expenses.

 If values were to rise drastically, your “transient fees” (taxes, insurance, etc.) hopefully won’t increase too much like they could with rent.
 (Just look at New York and California.)

 That can be comforting enough to make the move to home ownership.

 Mr. First-world-problems over here, but I associate my home as kind of a hassle.

 - Every leaky faucet or chip on the wall – that’s a to-do list for my weekend.

-- Last year we took on some long-term traveling, but the thought of paying for my vacant house drove me up the wall.
+- In 2019 we took on some long-term traveling, but my mortgage payments were more than I spent travellling!
 Those payments don’t go away when you go away.

 - Tried to find a short-term renter when you’re gone – that’s a hassle too!